 (issue suppl_1):A218.

-The Sleep Review nasal dilators comparison guide was last updated in March 2023.
-This guide was published in the March 2023 print edition.
+The Sleep Review nasal dilators comparison guide was last updated in May 2024.